 Lisa Quinn, MA, LMHC, NCC

-Lisa Quinn,MA,NBCC,LMHC has 20 years experience as a counselor.
+Lisa Quinn,MA,NBCC,LMHC has 20 years of experience as a counselor.
 She holds a National Board Certification in Counseling.
 Lisa’s areas of specialization include relationships.
-Life coaching, parenting, stress management, anxiety, depression and substance abuse.
+Life coaching, parenting, stress management, anxiety, depression, and substance abuse.

 She earned her Bachelor of Arts in Sociology from Millersville University in Pennsylvania.
 She then completed her Master of Arts degree in Counseling at Rollins College in Winter Park, Florida.

-Lisa provides a safe, confidential & compassionate environment, which promotes hope, health and healing.
-She assists you in self-discovery, to make positive change and achieve your goals.
-This process may include identifying self-defeating behavior patterns, learning successful ways to solve problems, improving communication skills, developing new coping strategies and learning new ways to resolve conflict.
+Lisa provides a safe, confidential & compassionate environment, which promotes hope, health, and healing.
+She assists you in self-discovery, making positive changes, and achieve your goals.
+This process may include identifying self-defeating behavior patterns, learning successful ways to solve problems, improving communication skills, developing new coping strategies, and learning new ways to resolve conflict.

 Areas of Specialization:

 - Parenting Skills